Car controls: Braking

 In modern cars the four-wheel braking system is controlled by a pedal to the left of the accelerator pedal.

 There is usually also a parking brake which operates the rear brakes only (or less commonly, the front brakes only, as in the Saab 99 and in the Citroën Xantia).
-This has traditionally been operated by a lever between the front seats, but also appeared as a lever between the driver's seat and the door (as in the Porsche 911), a knob pulled away from the dash (as in the Volkswagen Transporter), a pedal in North American cars, and other less common arrangements.
+This has traditionally been operated by a lever between the front seats called a hand brake, but also appeared as a lever between the driver's seat and the door (as in the Porsche 911), a knob pulled away from the dash (as in the Volkswagen Transporter), a foot-operated pedal (as in the Nissan Leaf), and other less common arrangements.
 All of these controls pull on a spring-loaded cable and are held in place with a ratcheting mechanism until released.

 In the 2000s, direct-acting electronic parking brakes controlled by a switch (as in the Volkswagen eGolf) are becoming more common, replacing cable-actuated mechanical systems.

 In rallying there is often a hydraulic handbrake for the rear wheels, operated by a long, vertical lever extending to near the steering wheel.
 This is designed to facilitate handbrake turns rather than for parking, so lacks a ratcheting mechanism.

 Throttle control

 The throttle, which controls fuel and air supply to the engine and is also known as the "accelerator" or "gas pedal", is normally the right-most floor pedal.
 It has a fail-safe design – a spring, which returns it to the idle position when not depressed by the driver.

 Normally the throttle and brake are operated by the right foot, while the clutch is operated by the left foot.
 However, some drivers sometimes mistake the accelerator for the brake, leading to sudden unintended acceleration and causing 16,000 accidents per year in the US.
 There are also drivers who intentionally practice left-foot braking.

 Early cars had a hand lever to control the throttle, either directly, or by controlling an engine speed governor which in turn controlled both the throttle and timing.
-In 1900 the Wilson-Pilcher car was introduced in Britain which had a hand controlled speed governor, and a foot throttle which could override the action of the governor.
-Unlike modern throttle pedals this could be raised to accelerate the car or depressed to slow it, "and thus quick accelerations or retardations can be effected" without interfering with the governed speed set using the hand control.
+In 1900, the Wilson-Pilcher car was introduced in Britain which had a hand controlled speed governor, and a foot throttle which could override the action of the governor.
+Unlike modern throttle pedals, this could be raised to accelerate the car or depressed to slow it, "and thus quick accelerations or retardations can be effected" without interfering with the governed speed set using the hand control.
 The combination of governed engine speed with foot throttle override is in many ways similar to a modern cruise control.
 In spite of this development, steering column mounted hand throttles remained common, especially in mass-produced cars such as the Ford Model T. Later cars used both a foot pedal and a hand lever to set the minimum throttle.
 The 1918 Stutz Bearcat had a central throttle pedal with the clutch and brake to the right and left.
 Modern cruise control was invented in 1948.